-Some of the most spectacular ice structures in the world were created in a town of Midway, Utah.
-The founder of the Ice Castles—Brent Christensen—first made an ice cave for his daughter, but later he decided to expand his creativity.
-Now his amazing ice castles decorate winter landscape not only in Utah but also in New Hampshire, Minnesota, Wisconsin, and Alberta (Canada).
+The first spectacular ice structures in the world were created in a town of Midway, Utah.
+The founder of the Ice Castles—Brent Christensen—initially made an ice cave for his daughter, but later he decided to expand his creativity.
+Now his amazing ice castles decorate winter landscape not only in Utah but also in New Hampshire, Minnesota, Wisconsin, Colorado, and Alberta (Canada).

 The castles are open for visits as long as the weather is cold.
 Kids and adults adore walking there, crawling through the tunnels and sliding from the small slides.
 During the evening visit everyone can enjoy the variety of colorful lights twinkling inside the ice.
 So dress warm if you want to see everything and try all the activities.
 Ice castles move to different cities throughout the country and to the neighboring Canada as well.